mbrea-c/bevy_animation_graph/README.md

   - Animation graph node
 - Nesting animation graphs as nodes within other graphs.
 - Support for custom nodes written in Rust (with the caveat that custom nodes cannot be serialized/deserialized as assets)
+- Export animation graphs in graphviz `.dot` format for visualization.

 ## Planned Features